The Grand Teton's Upper Exum Climbing Route

 Take time to enjoy the views

-The western aspect of the summit ridgeline above the V-Pitch
+The western aspect above the V-Pitch

 West-Leaning Chimney